» Law Enforcement Program Home «

 Students can begin general education requirements any semester.
 Program-related or professional courses are sequential, thus, preplanning with the program advisor is strongly encouraged.

 The skills program starts at the beginning of the spring semester.
+Students will need to pass a physiological exam to be eligible to enroll in the skills program.
 Students interested in attending need to register for these courses in October.
 Students will also need to pass a physical fitness test to attend defensive tactics. http://www.rctc.edu/program/lawe/Coopertest.htm.

 The Associate in Science Law Enforcement degree satisfies two goals.
 The first is that the program prepares you for a career in law enforcement which may include a position with the police, sheriff’s office, state patrol or conservation office.
 Secondly, the program will provide you with excellent transfer opportunities should a student decide to pursue a bachelor’s degree.